KayWa7/gencg_h2501/readme.md

 A next step could be to add controls for users to change the velocity in which the pendulum circles.

 # Week 06
 In today's lecture, we formed groups to exchange our ideas and journals.
-I still could not upload any media properly, so I continue to work with links.
+I still could not upload any media properly at that time, so I continue to work with links.
 It felt inspiring and motivating to see what some of my classmates have been up to during the past weeks.
 I received tips on the set up for github.
 As for my research and state of the project, I received positive feedback.
 My latest "sketch" has been called "hypnotic" and "relaxing".
 I am aware that I need to invest some time in my Javascript coding skills to make my ideas a reality.
 Even though, not everything works the way it should, I feel like I reached a point where I need to put all my energy and effort into the project rather than making github work.

 # Week 07